Next:Supernatural S02 E21 “All Hell Breaks Loose, Part One”

 Written by Raelle Tucker.

-Directed by Eric Kripke
+Directed by Eric Kripke.

 Airdate: May 3, 2007.

-, or genie, which typically lives in ruins.
+Dean is driving the Impala with a new Ohio license plate trying to search the 50 miles of real estate where victims have been disappearing.
+Sam calls Dean's cell from their motel to let Dean know that a police car is outside their motel.
+This turns out to be a false alarm, and the police car leaves without incident.
+However, Sam updates Dean on his research.
+Sam is convinced they are hunting a djinn, or genie, which typically lives in ruins.
 Dean wants to check out a location he passed, which he thinks could be the djinn's lair.
 Sam suggests Dean pick him up so they can investigate together, but Dean says he will just look around and pulls up to an abandoned warehouse.
 The djinn watches Dean who searches an old office holding a flashlight and a knife with a blood coated blade.
 When Dean starts to walk down a hallway, the djinn slams Dean against the wall, knocking the knife out of Dean's hand, and chokes Dean with his right hand.
 The djinn then lifts his left hand which glows blue as do his eyes.
-The djinn places his left hand on Dean's forehead, and Dean's eyes roll back and are covered in a gray film.The Teaser
+The djinn places his left hand on Dean's forehead, and Dean's eyes roll back and are covered in a gray film.

-Dean sets out to kill the djinn, and Alternate!Sam joins him, refusing to leave.
+Dean sets out to kill the djinn, and Wishverse!Sam joins him, refusing to leave.
 Unable to find it, he decides to attempt suicide, thinking that Real!Dean will wake up when he does, since that's what happens in dreams.
-The alternate family members, even Jessica and Mary, appear and try to convince Dean not to do it.
+The other Wishverse family members, Carmen, Jessica, and Mary, appear and try to convince Dean not to do it.
 They say that even though this may not be reality, he'll be able to live a long life, see Sam grow old, and have all his greatest wishes—his mom alive, a great girlfriend, etc. But Dean plunges a knife into his stomach anyway.

 He wakes up bound and tied and hooked to an IV, which the djinn had been using to drink his blood.
-Sam is shaking him, trying to get him to wake up.
+Real!Sam is shaking him, trying to get him to wake up.
 He begins to cut Dean's ropes, but the djinn appears and attacks him.
 Dean rips free just in time to save Sam, and the siblings rescue one of the other victims—the girl Dean kept seeing in the dream—before heading back to their hotel.

 Tropes appearing in this episode: